EasyCorp/EasyAdminBundle/Resources/doc/book/3-list-search-show-configuration.md

     by default except virtual properties (explained later in this chapter) and those related with Doctrine associations of any type.

-The fields of the `show` view define another two options:
+The fields of the `show` view define another option:

   * `help` (optional): the help message displayed below the field contents.
-  * `css_class` (optional): the CSS class applied to the field container element.

 > **TIP**
 >